karankulshrestha/nyay-saarthi-web/README.md

 # Nyay Saarthi -Team DelhiBots

 "Nyay Saarthi" is an innovative legal assistance app designed for small businesses and individuals in India.
-The app simplifies legal processes by leveraging Generative AI and Large Language Models to read and generate legal documents using voice commands.
-It incorporates Vector Embedding Databases and Google Speech API for multi-language interaction.
-The app's AI Bot understands legal documents in 12+ Indian languages, provides real-time voice assistance through OCR scanning, and predicts outcomes based on historical data stored in a custom database.
-With nearly 99% accuracy, Nyay Saarthi aims to make legal support accessible to those without easy access to lawyers.
+The app simplifies legal processes by leveraging Generative AI and Large Language Models for building bot on top of legal documents and cases.
+It incorporates Vector Embedding Databases and gpt-3.5-turbo model for interactions.
+The app's AI Bot understands legal documents in english language Nyay Saarthi aims to make legal support accessible to those without easy access to lawyers.

 ## Demo